iljapanic/panic-bachelor/markdown/sections/3-conceptual-framework.md

 #### Actor

 There are various terms used to describe a person interacting with an IS.
 Librarians call such people patrons.
 In the corporate context they are sometimes referred to as clients.
 Undoubtedly, the most widely used term is users.
 “All these terms include only those who actually use a system and ignore potential users who may also benefit from using it” (Fidel, 2012, p.
 4).
 On the other hand, the term actor implies a sense of agency and shifts the focus from the system to the participant, who has an existence outside of the information system.
 It highlights the importance of HII taking place in a context(s) of activities.
 Furthermore, this conceptualization forces us to also consider the nonusers, who may be reluctant to use an IS because their information needs have not been satisfied (Fidel, 2012).
-The term user is occasionaly used throught the paper to avoid clumsy wording, but generally actor is the preferred term.
+The term user is occasionally used throughout the paper to avoid clumsy wording, but generally actor is the preferred term.

 ### 3.2 Design meets information